 All you need to do is register.
 Then you can send and receive money from other registered users.

-You need to be registered for internet or mobile banking.
+You need to be registered for mobile banking.

 You need to be registered for Pay a Contact.